mission

 Major AchievEMents

-Since 2011, Changing Expectations has supported over 50,000 underserved and underrepresented students both directly and indirectly by providing professional development for over 1,500 computer science teachers in partnership with Code.org and the University of Texas at Austin.
+Since 2011, Changing Expectations has supported over 50,000 underserved and underrepresented students both directly and indirectly by providing professional development for over 1,500 computer science teachers in partnership with Code.org, the University of Texas at Austin, the Computer Science Teachers Association (CSTA), and the U.S. National Science Foundation.

-Invited to the White House for our work in STEM education for Black and Hispanic youth.
+In 2016, invited to the White House for our work in STEM education for Black and Hispanic youth.
+For more info, see White House Visit — Changing Expectations